Earn with the best

 After your first dash, we'll send you a Dasher activation kit that contains items like a food warming bag, Red Card, hand sanitizer, and mask for Dasher safety.

-Since no two people have the same taste in gear, there’s an online store so you can get the gear and equipment you want, at less than retail.
+Since no two people have the same taste in gear, there’s an online store so you can get the gear and equipment you want.

 Any car, scooter, or bicycle (in select cities)